Last updated on May 9th, 2022 at 06:49 pm

 Where can you go snorkeling in Florida if you don’t own a boat?

-Over the years, I’ve discovered a number of right-from-the-beach snorkeling spots I love to visit in South Florida.
+Over the years, I’ve discovered a number of right-from-the-beach snorkeling spots I love.
 While you need a boat to access full reefs in Florida, some of my favorite snorkeling outings have been “shore dives” — places where I can touch the bottom and stand to clear my mask.
 This sort of snorkeling is good for kids and beginners, too.

 Snorkeling in the Florida Keys